 The group filing the suit says it doesn’t want money — so what is the suit asking for?

-In addition to restricting use of the TIRZ funds, the group wants city be barred from approving permits for large commercial developments in the area until a study proves that each project will not worsen flooding throughout the residential areas nearby; the plaintiffs also asking that a special flood-minded administrator be installed to oversee future TIRZ 17 activities.
+In addition to restricting use of the TIRZ funds, the group wants the city to be barred from approving permits for large commercial developments in the area until a study proves that each project will not worsen flooding throughout the residential areas nearby; the plaintiffs also asking that a special flood-minded administrator be installed to oversee future TIRZ 17 activities.

 Residents Against Flooding, which changed its name several years ago from the Memorial City District Drainage Coalition, started planning a similar lawsuit back in 2009; that suit was shelved before filing as years of statewide drought conditions caused the group’s donation-dependent revenue stream to shrivel up as well.
 Last year’s Memorial Day water served as new fuel on the fire, and talk of the suit was revived over that summer.
 Then in April, the group publicly decried the city council’s replacement of a TIRZ 17 board member whose term was ending with a not-from-the-neighborhood rep — days before Tax Day flooding inundated the area again.